harvard-lil/h2o/README.md

 1. [Installation of yarn](https://yarnpkg.com/lang/en/docs/install/) is platform-specific.
 On a Mac: if you already have node installed, `brew install yarn --without-node`, or `brew install yarn` to simultaneously install node.
 2. `yarn install`

+Heads up: `yarn install` might get re-run for you behind the scenes under a number of circumstances.
+For instance,
+- [Guard is configured to re-run yarn install](https://github.com/harvard-lil/h2o/blob/master/Guardfile#L10) when package.json changes
+- Rails includes a `yarn:install` task that may be called from other Rails/Rake tasks, including `assets:precompile`
+- Webpacker also runs `yarn:install` under certain circumstances

+[We disabled some of the magic](https://github.com/harvard-lil/h2o/blob/master/Rakefile) to give us more control.
+You might want to keep an eye on your console, in case you are expecting `yarn install` to run automatically some place we've disabled it, or in case it runs some time when you aren't expecting it!

 ### Set up the Postgres database

 1. Install postgres ~9.6 (if missing).
 Note: `brew install postgres` now installs postgres 10+.
 To install 9.6.5 via Homebrew, install postgres using the specific version formula (`brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/d014fa223f77bee4b4097c5e80faa0954e28182f/Formula/postgresql.rb`) and then run `brew switch postgres 9.6.5`